demonccc/chef-shorewall_reloaded/README.md

 -------

 ### shorewall_reloaded::default
-This cookbook installs and configures Shorewall4.x in the node.
+This cookbook installs and configures shorewall on the your node.
+The configuration version is derived from default[:shorewall][:version]

-### shorewall_reloaded::shorewall4
+### shorewall_reloaded::shorewall_any
-the same as default
+the same as default, do not really use this di

 ### shorewall_reloaded::shorewall5
+Forces a shorewall5 based configuration (overrides default[:shorewall][:version]).
-Installs Shorewall5.
-This will not ensure you actually do install the right binary!
+This will not ensure you actually do install the right binary, see shorewall5_apt_fix below

 ### shorewall_reloaded::shorewall5_apt_fix
-(yet debian jessie only) Ensure proper sources are added to install shorewall 5.x
+(Yet debian jessie only) Ensure proper sources are added to install the shorewall 5.x package

 Attributes
 ----------